 - ½ teaspoon each sea salt and freshly ground pepper

-Melt the oil in a large saucepan over medium heat.
-Add the onion and a sprinkle of salt.
+Heat the oil in a large saucepan over medium heat.
+Add the onion.
 Cook slowly, stirring occasionally for 15 minutes, or until onion is soft and golden.

 In the meanwhile, prepare a medium bowl with 3 cups cold water.
 Add the lemon juice.
 Peel the plantains.
-Cut in half lengthwise.
-For this recipe I used a knife to shave off the small seeds in the centre of the plantain.
-Place plantain in cold water and lemon juice mixture once prepared.
+Cut them in half lengthwise.
+Use a knife to shave off the small seeds in the centre of the plantains.
+Roughly slice the plantains and place the pieces in the cold water and lemon juice mixture.

 Once the onion is cooked, add in the garlic.
 Cook for 1 minute, stirring.
 Stir in the stock, ginger, and bring to a boil.
-Add the plantains, lime juice, salt and pepper.
-Cook for 25 – 30 minutes until the plantains are tender.
+Add the plantains and lime juice.
+Cook on low to medium heat for 25 – 30 minutes until the plantains are tender.
 Remove from heat.
+Season to taste with salt and pepper.

 Place the contents of the saucepan in a blender.
 Blend until smooth.

 Try another variation to this recipe.
 Replace the green plantains with pumpkin and sweet potato.
-Add a tablespoon of coconut milk, 1/2 chilli pepper, and you’ve got yourself another tasty soup.
+Add a tablespoon of coconut milk, 1/2 chilli pepper, and you’ve got yourself another tasty, heart-warming soup.

 Save bits of caramelized onion to enjoy as a topping on your soup.